groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/cdr-to-epub.md

         - icon: "far fa-file-EPUB"
           title: " About EPUB File Format"
           content: |
             Files with .EPUB extension are an e-book file format that provide a standard digital publication format for publishers and consumers.
 The format has been so common by now that it is supported by many e-readers and software applications.
 For example, on Mac OS, the pre-installed Books software provides the support for opening such files.
 In addition, there are a lot of compatible software available for smartphones, tablets and computers.
-EPUB file standards are maintained by the International Digital Publishing Forum (IDPF).
-The version EPUB 3 is also endorsed by the Book Industry Study Group (BISG), a leading book trade association for standardized best practices, research, information and events, for packaging of content.

           link: "https://docs.fileformat.com/ebook/epub/"